Botanical Name: Ocimum basilicum L.

 Used as a tea or a mouth rinse mixed with water, the herb can be used as an herbal remedy to relieve cough, whooping cough and sore throat, and fresh leaves can be chewed for fresher breath or to get rid of bad breath.

 The leaves have been used to remove warts and other skin blemishes.
 The herb contains many viral inhibitory substances, which explains this traditional use.

-In many cultures basil is regarded as a herb to promote menstruation, induce labor and as an aphrodisiac, but no evidence exist to substantiate this use.
+In many cultures, basil is regarded as a herb to promote menstruation, induce labor and as an aphrodisiac, but no evidence exists to substantiate this use.

 Dosage and Administration